apache/incubator-datalab/README.md

 ![Logical architecture](doc/logical_architecture.png)

-The diagram shows main components of Data Lab, which is a self-service for the infrastructure deployment and interaction with it.
+The diagram shows main components of DataLab, which is a self-service for the infrastructure deployment and interaction with it.
 The purpose of each component is described below.

 ## Self-Service